-101

-102

-103

-104

-105

-106 107

-108 109

-110

-111

-112

-113

-114

-115

-116 117

-118

-119

-120

-121

-122

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-RECOMMENDATION

-- Given the possibility that independent research by adjudicators, especially that conducted on the internet, could result in actual or perceived bias or result in errors or inefficiencies, agencies should consider implementing the following best practices in consultation with adjudicators.
+unintended results, such as actual or perceived bias, factual errors or misunderstandings, or inefficiencies.
+Therefore, agencies, to the extent permitted by law, should consider implementing the following best practices in consultation with adjudicators.

-- If agencies identify reliable sources or categories of sources that they determine would be generally appropriate for adjudicators to independently consult, they should publicly designate those sources or categories of sources.

-- 2. When agencies designate sources that are appropriate for independent research, they should consider clearly identifying and providing access to the source on their websites.
+- 1. If agencies identify reliable sources or categories of sources that they determine would be generally appropriate for adjudicators to independently consult, they should publicly designate those sources or categories of sources. - 2.
+When agencies designate sources that are appropriate for independent research, they should consider clearly identifying and, when possible, providing access to the source on their websites.
 Agencies should ensure that they maintain the most current version of all sources that they host on their websites.
-If agencies provide hyperlinks to sources that are hosted on websites not maintained by the agency, they should ensure that both the hyperlinks on their own websites and the materials on third-party sites remain current and accurate.

-- 3. If agencies permit adjudicators to independently consult sources that are not specifically designated, they should consider establishing publicly available policies to help adjudicators assess the authenticity and reliability of information.
-Agencies should consider including indicia of authenticity and reliability, particularly with respect to internet information, that adjudicators may consider if they choose to consult outside sources.
-Examples of such indicia include:

-- a.
-Whether the information was authored by an identifiable and easily authenticated institutional or individual author who is considered an expert or reputable authority on the subject;
+If agencies provide hyperlinks to sources that are hosted on websites not maintained by the agency, they should ensure that the hyperlinks remain current and accurate. - 3.
+If agencies permit adjudicators to independently consult sources that are not specifically designated, they should establish publicly available policies to help adjudicators assess the authenticity and reliability of information.
+Agencies should include indicia of authenticity and reliability, particularly with respect to internet information, that adjudicators may consider if they choose to consult outside sources.
+Examples of such indicia include: - a.
+Whether the information was authored by an identifiable and easily authenticated institutional or individual author who is considered an expert or reputable authority on the subject; - b.
+Whether the information references other authorities that help to corroborate its accuracy; - c.

-- b.
-Whether the author published the information for a purely informational or scholarly purpose (i.e., not for a commercial, partisan, or promotional purpose);

-- Whether the information references other authorities that help to corroborate its accuracy;

-- d.
 Whether the meaning and significance of the information is clear;